BrendanL72/Hospitalization-Risk/README.md

 ## Project Structure

-* Gaussian: Contains all scripts to run a Univariate Gaussian model
+* Gaussian Model: Contains all scripts to run a Univariate Gaussian model
 * OCSVM: Contains scripts to run a One-Class SVM and find optimal hyperparameters
 * Data: Contains data used for the anomaly detection models, including de-indentified client appointments and the frequency of each ADL.
 * CreateAppointments.py: This script generates `Appointments.csv` from the ADLs and CRFs, as well as provides visualizations like correlation matrices